kenotron/typeversion/README.md

 There is a prior art at https://semver-ts.org that describes a spec about when the output types have breaking changes.
 We can leverage this information to build up a set of rules with the help of the typechecker on a "before" and "after" basis.

-## Run the tool example like this (for now, in the repo):
+## Run the tool example like this:

-`yarn dev examples/source.ts examples/target.ts`
+`npx typeversion examples/source.ts examples/target.ts`

 Now go and change it around and see how it behaves!